-Issued xx xxx 2022
+Issued 28 July 2022

-ICAEW welcomes the opportunity to comment on Exposure Draft ED/2022/S1 General Requirements for Disclosure of Sustainability-related Financial Information published by the ISSB on 31 March 2022, a copy of which is available from this link.
+ICAEW welcomes the opportunity to comment on exposure draft ED/2022/S1 General Requirements for Disclosure of Sustainability-related Financial Information, published by the ISSB on 31 March 2022, a copy of which is available from this link.

-For questions on this response please contact our Financial Reporting Faculty at frf@icaew.com quoting REP 57/22.
+For questions on this response contact our Financial Reporting Faculty at frf@icaew.com quoting REP 57/22.

 We are very supportive of the development of a comprehensive global baseline of high-quality sustainability disclosure standards to meet the information needs of investors.
-We therefore welcome the publication of this Exposure Draft on general requirements for disclosure of sustainability-related financial information and the related proposals on climate-related disclosures.
-Some refinement of the proposals is needed if the Board is to achieve its aim of creating a high quality, widely-applied global sustainability reporting framework.
+We therefore welcome the publication of this exposure draft on General Requirements for Disclosure of Sustainability-related Financial Information and the related proposals on Climate-related Disclosures.
+Some refinement of the proposals is needed if the Board is to achieve its aim of creating a high quality, widely applied global sustainability reporting framework.

-This response of xx xxx 2022 has been prepared by the ICAEW Financial Reporting Faculty.
-Recognised internationally as a leading authority on corporate reporting, the faculty, through its Financial Reporting Committee, is responsible for formulating ICAEW policy on corporate reporting issues and makes submissions to standard setters and other external bodies on behalf of ICAEW.
+This response of 28 July 2022 has been prepared by ICAEW's Reputation & Influence department, led by its Financial Reporting Faculty.
+Recognised internationally as a leading authority on corporate reporting, the faculty, through its Financial Reporting and Non-Financial Reporting committees, is responsible for formulating ICAEW policy on corporate reporting issues and makes submissions to standard-setters and other external bodies on behalf of ICAEW.
 The faculty provides an extensive range of services to its members including providing practical assistance with common financial reporting problems.